ARMv8 Shellcodes from 'A' to 'Z': Fully Alphanumeric AArch64

 \subsection{Polymorphic shellcode}

 It is possible to add partial polymorphism to both the vector and the payload using our approach.
-This allows the shellcode evading basic pattern matching detection methods \cite{Bontchev94} but more specific techniques can be applied here in order to fool more recent IDS \cite{PhrackPOLY}.
+Here our shellcode bypasses basic pattern matching detection methods \cite{Bontchev94} but more specific techniques can be used in order to fool more recent IDS \cite{PhrackPOLY}.

-The payload can be mutated using the fact that only the last 4 bits of each byte contains information about the payload, allowing us to modify the first 4 bytes arbitrarily, as long as the instructions still remain alphanumeric.
+The payload can be mutated using the fact that only the 4 LSBs of each byte contain information about the payload, granting us the possibility to modify the first 4 bits arbitrarily, as long as the instructions still remain alphanumeric.
 This gives a total polymorphism of the payload as shown by the polymorphic engine provided Appendix~\ref{app:program4}, which mutates each byte into between two and five possibilities.
 Moreover, the padding following the payload is also mutated with the same code.
-The NOP sled can also be made totally polymorphic.
+The NOP sled is also be made totally polymorphic.
 Indeed, a trivial search reveals more than 80 thousands instructions that could be used as NOP instructions in our shellcode.

 The vector is made partially polymorphic by creating different versions of each high level construct.
 The two easiest ones being the ones defined in sections \ref{sec:zeroingregister} and \ref{sec:incrdecr}, which have both been implemented.
-Indeed, in order to zero a register, it is possible replace the shift value by anything in the set $\lbrace 16..30 \rbrace \setminus \lbrace 23 \rbrace $ .
+Indeed, in order to zero a register, it is possible replace the shift value by anything in the set $\lbrace 16..30 \rbrace \setminus \lbrace 23 \rbrace$.
 The same idea can be applied to increasing or decreasing a register, in which the immediate value can be replaced by any other constant keeping the instruction alphanumeric (the values are in the range \hex{c0c} - \hex{e5c}, with some gaps in between).
-We show as an example a polymorphic engine that mutates the zeroing a register construct in appendix \ref{app:program4}.
-Those two techniques are enough to mutate 9 over 25 instructions of the decoder, and by counting the NOPs and the payload, we have that 4256 over 4320 bytes of the shellcode are polymorphic.
+We show as an example a polymorphic engine that mutates the zeroing of a register in appendix \ref{app:program4}.
+Those two techniques are enough to mutate 9 over 25 instructions of the decoder.
+All in all, we mutated 4256 over 4320 bytes of the shellcode.